Quicr/quicr-protocol-spec/moq-proto.md

 WAIT_UP: Wait until an object that has a objectId that matches the name is received then start sending any objects that match the name.

+MOST_RECENT: Deliver any new objects it receives and in addition send the most recent object it has received that is in the same group that matches the name.

 ### Aggregating Subscriptions